Diabetic Eye Disease Treatment in Dallas

 Diabetes can lead to eye disease.
-About one in four people who suffer from diabetes suffer from some form of diabetic retinopathy—and five percent of these people suffer a severe form of the disease.
-For people aged 20 to 64, it is the leading cause of blindness.
-Speaking with a qualified eye doctor is the best way to ensure that you have the help and answers you need.
+About 1 in 4 people who suffer from diabetes will develop from some form of diabetic retinopathy, and 5% of these people suffer a severe form of the disease.
+It is the leading cause of blindness for people aged 20 to 64.
+Speaking with a qualified eye doctor in Dallas is the best way to ensure that you have the help and answers you need.

 By scheduling fully dilated eye treatments with our doctors at Key-Whitman Eye Center every year, you’ll go a long way toward protecting your eye health.

-Tips for Preventing / Limiting Diabetic Eye Disease
+Tips for Preventing or Limiting Diabetic Eye Disease

 If you are living with diabetes, there are some practical ways in which you can manage eye disease: